- Who we help

 Guests roam the grounds of Livingston County’s best private gardens during this lush fundraising weekend.
 Visit city, suburban and rural gardens created with love and lots of imagination.
 Get a special edition wearable art T-shirt or enter our Blooming Raffle for spectacular prizes.

 Sample international wines.
 Nibble on gourmet hors d'oeuvres.
 Listen to sizzling music.
 Stroll colorful gardens.
-Shop the silent auction.
+Shop the Marketplace Boutique.
 Sit a spell at the Cigar & Spirits Bar.
 Test your skills during the golf chipping contest.
 Win great prizes!

 SEPTEMBER -- DENIM & DIAMONDS

 Test lady luck in the Wild West gambling tent, listen to foot stompin' music, kick up your boots during line and square dancing, enjoy down-home cooking, saddle up to the saloons, or shop the General Store.